Isaac-Fate/mathematical-analysis/_sources/The Riemann-Stieltjes Integral/Change of Variables in Riemann-Stieltjes Integrals.md

-# Change of Variables in a Riemann-Stieltjes Integral
+# Change of Variables in Riemann-Stieltjes Integrals

 ````{prf:theorem}